it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Data_Confidentiality_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 4.3.1
 - Encrypt Transmittal of Username and Authentication Credentials - Ensure that all account usernames and authentication credentials are transmitted across networks using encrypted channels.

+[AMW: Does this include password reset links sent via email?]

 >This includes network traffic and data moved using removable media.

 Applies to: All components